65536william/docspring-documentation/docs/guides/template-editor/field-display-types.md

 <!-- <img src="../images/template_editor/comb-field.png" alt="Comb Field" style="width: 250px;" /> -->

-DocSpring will display the lines that divide each cell:

 ![Three SSN Fields with Comb options](./three-ssn-fields-with-comb.png)

 DocSpring will display the lines that divide each cell, and these lines can be useful when you're not sure how many cells are in a field.
-For larger comb fields, continue incrementing the "Comb Cells" value until all of the lines match up.
+For larger comb fields, continue incrementing the "Comb Cells" value until all of the lines match.

 > View the [SSN Fields](./ssn-fields) tutorial to see how you can use the "Comb Offset" option to format an SSN into three separate sections.